boisgera/leap/Functions.lean.md

 -- List.replicate.{u} {α : Type u} (n : Nat) (a : α) : List α
 ```

-It's a function in the namespace `List` which can be applied like every other
+It's a function in the namespace `List`; it can be applied like every function:
-function:

 ```lean
 #eval List.replicate 3 0